Weekend in Hamburg Itinerary – Top Things to do in Hamburg Germany

 What makes a warehouse district so special, you might wonder?
 Three things:

-- The History: Learning about the importance of Hamburg as one of the major trading cities in the world is fascinating.
+- History: Learning about the importance of Hamburg as one of the major trading cities (Freie und Hansestadt Hamburg) in the world is fascinating.
 Starting in the 11th century, the Hanseatic League – a confederation of merchant guilds and trade towns in Northern Germany and Scandinavia dominated the Baltic trade in Europe.
 You can learn more about this at the Maritimes Museum Hamburg.
 The port of Hamburg is still known as one of the largest trade centers for coffee and rugs in the world.
 Lots of warehouses are still used for their original purpose.
 While the Speicherstadt and Kontorhaus District were extensively damaged during World War II, it was rebuilt in an authentic way.

-- The Architecture: The red brick warehouses, built between 1883 – 1927, are absolutely stunning.
+- Architecture: The red brick warehouses, built between 1883 – 1927, are absolutely stunning.
 Rows and rows of Neo-Gothic style buildings, alternating with cobblestoned streets and canals make the Speicherstadt extremely picturesque.

 - Modern Use: While it is forbidden to live in the Speicherstadt due to flood management restrictions, many of the old warehouses are now office space or specialty shops, restaurants, bars and more.
 I really liked that these historic buildings were not turned into a museum, but rather are part of the city, where tourists and locals enjoy themselves, go to work and hang out.